knoup/xviii/assets/terrain/README.txt

 {
 	BONUS:MAIN:INF:-2,1,0,1,1,0
 	BONUS:FAMILY:CAV:0.5,0,0,1,0,1
-	BONUS:STRING:Ottoman Inf: ...
+	BONUS:UNITID:Ottoman Inf: ...
 }

 To specify a bonus, begin the entry with BONUS:.
-There are 3 ways to specify a bonus: via MAIN, FAMILY, or STRING.
+There are 3 ways to specify a bonus: via MAIN, FAMILY, or UNITID.

-MAIN uses the unit's main type to determine if the bonus will apply, FAMILY uses the unit's family type, and STRING uses the unit's name.
-Note that bonuses DO stack.
+MAIN uses the unit's main type to determine if the bonus will apply, FAMILY uses the unit's family type, and UNITID uses the unit's ID (name of its .txt file).
+Note that bonuses stack.

 The meaning of the parameters are as follows: